thedzy/maze_solver/README.md

 ## Why?
-I was trying to find why the Windows python was so much slower and looking for a potentionally tasking process and throught a maze solver might do the trick.
+I was trying to find why the Windows python was so much slower and looking for a potentially tasking process and through a maze solver might do the trick.
 I was very incorrect.
 So I created a maze_solver_finder.py that will create 1000s of mazes and solve them for a bigger time delta.

 End result was unimpressive.
 Might be string related methods.
 Expect to see more.